 BASIC REQUIREMENT: All applicants must possess the following:

-A. Degree: accounting; or a degree in a related field such as business administration, finance, or public administration that included or was supplemented by 24 semester hours in accounting.
+- Degree: accounting; or a degree in a related field such as business administration, finance, or public administration that included or was supplemented by 24 semester hours in accounting.
 The 24 hours may include up to 6 hours of credit in business law.
 (The term "accounting" means "accounting and/or auditing" in this standard.
-Similarly, "accountant" should be interpreted, generally, as "accountant and/or auditor.")
-OR
+Similarly, "accountant" should be interpreted, generally, as "accountant and/or auditor.") or

-B. Combination of education and experience -- at least four (4) years of experience in accounting, or an equivalent combination of accounting experience, college-level education, and training that provided professional accounting knowledge.
-The applicant's background must include ONE of the following:
+- Combination of education and experience: at least 4 years of experience in accounting, or an equivalent combination of accounting experience, college-level education, and training that provided professional accounting knowledge.
+The applicant's background must also include one of the following:

--- 24 semester hours in accounting or auditing courses of appropriate type and quality.
-This can include up to 6 semester hours of business law;
+- Twenty-four semester hours in accounting or auditing courses of appropriate type and quality.
+This can include up to 6 hours of business law;

--- A certificate as Certified Public Accountant or Certified Internal Auditor, obtained through written examination; or
+- A certificate as Certified Public Accountant or a Certified Internal Auditor, obtained through written examination; or

 MINIMUM QUALIFICATION REQUIREMENT: In addition to meeting the basic requirement, applicants must also meet the minimum qualification requirement.